rajatsrma/sorting_visualiser/README.md

-This is a bubble sort algorithm visualiser using javascript.
+This is a sorting-algorithm visualiser project created using javascript.